Skip to main content

 To enable SSP:

-2. Select Statutory Sick Pay (SSP) from the list
+2. Select Statutory Sick Pay (SSP)

 How SSP Works in Workforce Payroll

-Workforce Payroll helps automate SSP processing by:
+Workforce Payroll automates SSP by:

 • Checking eligibility requirements

-• Including SSP payments in regular payroll runs
+• Including SSP in payroll runs

 Create SSP Leave Requests